Review Process Overview

-- The committee determined at last review that the study could be expedited in the future according to category 9 on the expedited review list (see SOP 13)—the summary statement for the last approval should state this.
+- The board determined at last review that the study could be expedited in the future according to category 9 on the expedited review list (see SOP 701, Sections 2.2.2 and 188.8.131.52)—the summary statement for the last approval should state this.

 If your renewal can be expedited, the IRB must receive your Renewal application no fewer than 14 days before the expiration date.
 If it requires full board review, heed the meeting deadlines to make sure it can be reviewed before expiration.
 The IRB will send reminder notices 30 and 60 days prior to the expiration date, but it is the PI’s responsibility to renew a project on time to avoid a lapse in the approval.
 Federal regulations permit no grace period for renewals.